Georg Baselitz: 1957–1969

 At the turn of 1959 to 1960, Baselitz began to produce his first original works in a distinct style of his own, among them the Rayski-Head (Rayski-Kopf) series and the painting G. Head (G. Kopf).

 In 1963, Baselitz's first solo exhibition in West Berlin, at Galerie Werner & Katz, caused a public scandal.
-Two of the pictures, The Big Night Down The Drain (Die große Nacht im Eimer) (1962/63) and The Naked Man (Der Nackte Mann) (1962), were seized two days after the opening of the show by the public prosecutor on the ground of their lewd and obscene content, after likely a friend of the Galerist Michael Werner had already reported their being seized via German News Agency in the local newspaper B.Z. – a self-fulfilling prophecy and intentional scandal.
+Two of the pictures, The Big Night Down The Drain (Die große Nacht im Eimer) (1962/63) and The Naked Man (Der Nackte Mann) (1962), were seized two days after the opening of the show by the public prosecutor on the ground of their lewd and obscene content, after a friend of the gallerist Michael Werner had likely already reported the seizure via the German News Agency in the local newspaper B.Z. – a self-fulfilling prophecy and intentional scandal.
 The ensuing court case did not end until October 1965.

-Baselitz spent the spring of 1964 at Schloß Wolfsburg and produced his first etchings in the printing shop there, which were exhibited later that year.
+Baselitz spent the spring of 1964 at Schloss Wolfsburg and produced his first etchings in the printing shop there, which were exhibited later that year.
 Printmaking, a medium which he describes as having "symbolic power which has nothing to do with a painting", has since become an intrinsic part of his artistic repertoire.
 The next year, he won a six-month scholarship to study at the Villa Romana in Florence.
-While there, he studied Mannerist graphics and produced the Animal Piece (Tierstück) pictures.
-In general, Baselitz' greatest inspiration stems from writers and artists such as Antonin Artaud, Samuel Beckett, Edvard Munch, Jean Dubuffet, Willem de Kooning, Joseph Beuys, as well as from the expressionist artist association Die Brücke.
+While there, he studied mannerist graphics and produced the Animal Piece (Tierstück) pictures.
+In general, Baselitz's greatest inspiration stemmed from writers and artists such as Antonin Artaud, Samuel Beckett, Edvard Munch, Jean Dubuffet, and Willem de Kooning, as well as from the expressionist artist association Die Brücke.

 Series of Heroes and Fractures

-After returning from Florence to West Berlin, Baselitz created the series of Heroes (Helden, also known as Neue Typen), between 1965 and 1966, which, among others, includes the large-format composition The Great Friends (Die großen Freunde, Museum Ludwig, Cologne).
+After returning from Florence to West Berlin, Baselitz created the series of Heroes (Helden, also known as Neue Typen), between 1965 and 1966, which includes, among others, the large-format composition The Great Friends (Die großen Freunde, Museum Ludwig, Cologne).
 These figures represent a metaphorical image of a man who, having neither nationality nor an affiliation to a place, throws the illusory and megalomaniacal ideals of the Third Reich and East Germany overboard with his desolate, broken, ragged appearance (for example, Rebel, held by the Tate Modern).
-Baselitz' Helden typically appear alone in a barren landscape with naked arms and legs, and hands opened in a summoning gestures.
-At times they bear attributes associated with the biography of the artist, who refers to his own childhood in the countryside and identifies himself with all of them.
+Baselitz's Helden typically appear alone in a barren landscape with naked arms and legs, and hands opened in a summoning gesture.
+At times they bear attributes associated with the biography of the artist, who referred to his own childhood in the countryside and identified himself with all of them.
 Through early 1969, he produced further large-format pictures, such as Woodsmen (Waldarbeiter) as part of a group of pictures known as Fracture Pictures (Frakturbilder).